-This is a quote from Chief in Animal Crossing.
+This is a quote from Chief in [Animal Crossing].

 Smells Like Teen Spirit

 So it is with that mild defiance of the audience that I create Chraki.
 It’s not that I want something no one cares about!
 I do not want to take a safe route simply to create another, as I called them, crypto-English conlang.
 I hope that Chraki, with its unconventionality and individualism, can broaden our abilities to communicate.
 That it can broaden how we think about, and even implement innovative and interesting ideas.
-On the Chraki site, I talk about the spirit behind the project:
+On the Chraki site, I talked about the spirit behind the project:

 This uniqueness, non-conformism, and set apart wildness is the type of spirit I hope something like Chraki to have.
 To me, Chraki is a tool for shaping thought processes and for enabling new viewpoints and communication.
 Conformity, copying, dumbing down or worrying too much about how many people might use it will only dilute the final product.